The Inheritance

 1917-1921

 By age 18, Walter Lindrum had no rivals domestically.
 With the War preventing him from travelling to England and competing against their professionals, he went on a billiards hiatus.
-In his time away from competitive billiards, he explored other interests such as horse racing, helped run the family billiards room, gave private lessons, and played exhibition matches with his brother.
+In his time away from competitive billiards, he explored other interests such as horse racing, helped run the family billiard room, gave private lessons, and played exhibition matches with his brother.

 1922-1925